schriftgestalt/BCCollectionView/readme.txt

 # BCCollectionView

+This is a really rough, untested and unpolished implementation.
+Please do not use this as is!!!!
+Georg

 BCCollectionView is intended as a replacement for NSCollectionView (and possibly IKImageBrowserView).
 It is designed to work with a lot of items and only loads the views that it actually needs.

 Unlike NSCollectionView, BCCollectionView smoothly displays 300.000+ items.